franua/intent-classifier/docs/task.md

-# Ultimate - Applied AI Engineer
-We're excited that you want to join the Ultimate team.
-If you have any questions regarding this task, please don't hesitate to ask.

 ## Brief
 Your task is to implement a zero- or few-shot intent classifier that can be used to provide inferencing service via an HTTP Service.
 During the classifier development, you should take into consideration the following points: new set of intents, cost, token size, latency, and parsable output.

 The boiler plate for the Service is implemented in file `server.py` and you'll have to implement the API function for inferencing as per the API documentation provided below.
 The classifier interface has been defined in `intent_classifer.py`.
 You can modify/refactor it according to your needs.